Above: Colorful cutting with OLFA!

 Block-Size rulers are extremely useful for trimming the edges of a quilt block.
 I’m grateful they come in common pre-finished block sizes, 4½”, 6½”, 9½”, 12½” and 16½”.

-12½” Square Ruler: This ruler is not only great for squaring pieced, applique and foundation blocks and cutting larger pieces, it’s also very useful for making templates for pillow tops and for simple square patchwork designs.
+12½” Square Ruler: This ruler is not only great for squaring pieced, appliqué, and foundation blocks, as well as cutting larger pieces, it’s also very useful for making templates for pillow tops and for simple square patchwork designs.

 60mm Rotary Cutter: Ideal for medium to heavy-duty projects, this cutter can accommodate up to eight layers of fabric.
 The OLFA 60mm rotary cutter is available with a straight handle or ergonomic handle and cuts up to 12 layers of cotton fabric.

-You know, it’s amazing the role cutting mats, rulers and rotary cutters play in making a quilt—more than any quilter probably even thinks about.
-We pick a quilt design, buy the fabric and just start cutting, with these wonderful fabric cutting tools at the ready in the background, ready to pull out to do their thing.
-How lucky we are to have them help us with the work of quilting!
+You know, it’s amazing the role cutting mats, rulers, and rotary cutters play in making a quilt—more than any quilter probably even thinks about.
+We pick a quilt design, buy the fabric, and just start cutting with these wonderful fabric cutting tools at the ready in the background, ready to pull out to do their thing.
+How lucky we are to have them to help us with the work of quilting!

 Brought to you by The Quilting Company & OLFA Corporation